-- 1. "Accredited" means: holding institutional accreditation by name as a U.S.-based Institution from an Accrediting Agency. - 2.
-"Accrediting Agency" means: an accreditor recognized by the U.S. Department of Education and whose scope of recognition, as specified by the U.S. Department of Education, includes Distance Education. - 3.
-"Affiliate Member" is a State, territory, or district that affiliates with a Regional Compact under the terms of SARA in order to join SARA but is not a full member of that compact.
-The term "Member State" when used in this document includes affiliate members. - 4.
-"Authorized" means: holding a current valid institutional Charter, license, approval, or other written document issued by a State, the federal government or a recognized Indian tribe, granting the named entity the authority to issue Degrees and operate within a State or jurisdiction as a postsecondary education Institution. - 5.
-"Branch Campus" means: a campus or site of an educational institution that is not temporary, is located in a community beyond a reasonable commuting distance from its parent institution, and offers full programs of study, not just courses.
-(Integrated Postsecondary Education Data System (IPEDS)) For SARA purposes, a Branch Campus that operates under the accreditation of a Main Campus is not considered a separate Institution for purposes of SARA (see section 3.1(h)(2)). - 6.
+- 1. "Accredited" means: holding institutional accreditation by name as a U.S.-based institution from an accrediting agency. - 2.
+"Accrediting Agency" means: an accreditor recognized by the U.S. Department of Education and whose scope of recognition, as specified by the U.S. Department of Education, includes distance education. - 3.
+"Affiliate Member" is a state, territory, or district that affiliates with a regional compact under the terms of SARA in order to join SARA but is not a full member of that compact.
+The term "member state" when used in this document includes affiliate members. - 4.
+"Authorized" means: holding a current valid institutional charter, license, approval, or other written document issued by a state, the federal government or a recognized Indian tribe, granting the named entity the authority to issue degrees and operate within a state or jurisdiction as a postsecondary education institution. - 5.
+"Branch Campus" means: a campus or site of an educational institution that is not temporary, is located in a community beyond a reasonable commuting distance from its parent institution, and offers full programs of study, not just courses4.
+(Integrated Postsecondary Education Data System (IPEDS)).
+For SARA purposes, a branch campus that operates under the accreditation of a main campus is not considered a separate institution for purposes of SARA (see section 3.1(h)(2)). - 6.
 "Bylaws" means: those bylaws established by the National Council for SARA for its governance, or for directing or controlling its actions and conduct. - 7.
-"Central Administrative Unit" means: the office of a SARA-eligible Institution that fulfills the administrative functions of a Main Campus for an Institution that does not offer courses face-to-face at any physical site. - 8.
-"Charter" means: a document bearing the word Charter issued by proper governmental authority that grants to an Institution authority to operate under the laws of the issuing jurisdiction and to grant Degrees. - 9.
-"Complaint" means: a formal assertion in writing that a person, Institution, State, agency or other organization or entity operating under the terms of the Unified Agreement and/or provisions of the SARA Manual has violated the policies set forth
+"Central Administrative Unit" means: the office of a SARA-eligible institution that fulfills the administrative functions of a main campus for an institution that does not offer courses face-to-face at any physical site. - 8.
+"Charter" means: a document bearing the word charter issued by proper governmental authority that grants to an institution authority to operate under the laws of the issuing jurisdiction and to grant degrees.

-&lt;sup>4 See https://nces.ed.gov/statprog/handbook/pdf/ipeds.pdf page 2.
+4 See https://nces.ed.gov/statprog/handbook/pdf/ipeds.pdf